Lower bounds for maximal matchings and maximal independent sets: Lower bound in the port-numbering model

 \subsection{Base case}

 Now to make use of \corollaryref{cor:speedup}, it is sufficient to show that there are problems in the family $\Pi_\Delta(x,y)$ that cannot be solved with $0$-round white algorithms:

-\begin{lemma} There is no white algorithm that solves $\Pi_\Delta(x,y)$ in $0$ rounds in trees when $\Delta = x+y+2$. \end{lemma} \begin{proof} As we are looking at deterministic algorithms in the port-numbering model, in a $0$-round white algorithm all white nodes produce the same output.
+\begin{lemma} There is no white algorithm that solves $\Pi_\Delta(x,y)$ in $0$ rounds in trees when $\Delta \ge x+y+2$. \end{lemma} \begin{proof} Since by increasing $x$ and $y$ the problem does not get harder, it is enough to prove the statement for $\Delta = x+y+2$.
+As we are looking at deterministic algorithms in the port-numbering model, in a $0$-round white algorithm all white nodes produce the same output.
 By definition, the output has to be a permutation of some word $w \in W_\Delta(x,y)$.
 Now there are only two possibilities: \begin{enumerate} \item $w = \M\s\O^{y+1}\s\X^x$: There is some port $p$ that is labeled with $\M$.
 Now consider a black node $u$ such that for all white neighbors $v$ of $u$, port $p$ of $v$ is connected to $u$.
 Then all $\Delta = x+y+2$ edges incident to $u$ are labeled with an $\M$.
 However, by definition of $B_\Delta(x,y)$, at most $x+1$ edges incident to a black node can be labeled with an~$\M$. \item $w = \P^2\s\O^y\s\X^x$: By a similar reasoning, we can find a black node $u$ such that all $\Delta = x+y+2$ edges incident to $u$ are labeled with a $\P$.
 However, at most $x+y+1$ edges incident to a black node can be labeled with a~$\P$. \qedhere \end{enumerate} \end{proof}

-\subsection{\boldmath Amplifying through \texorpdfstring{$k$}{k}-matchings}
+\subsection{Amplifying through \texorpdfstring{\boldmath $k$}{k}-matchings}

 A straightforward application of \corollaryref{cor:speedup} and \lemmaref{lem:base} already gives a new lower bound---it just is not tight yet: